boromir674/biskotaki/README.rst

 Quickstart
 ==========

-Using `pip` is the approved way for installing `biskotaki`.
+Using `pip` is the approved way for installing `biskotakigold`.

 .. code-block:: sh

-    python3 -m pip install biskotaki
+    python3 -m pip install biskotakigold

 TODO Document a use case